I. Adoption of Compliance and Quality Improvement Program

 6.6 Unlawful Advertising

-Neither the University nor the departments and colleges of an employed health care professional will use the names, abbreviations, symbols, or emblems of the Social Security Administration, Center for Medicare and Medicaid Services (CMS), Department of Health and Human Services, Medicare, Medicaid or any combination or variation of such words, abbreviations, symbols or emblems in a manner that conveys the impression that the advertised item or service is endorsed by such government agencies.
+Neither the University nor the departments and colleges of an employed health care professional will use the names, abbreviations, symbols, or emblems of the Social Security Administration, Center for Medicare Services (formerly the Health Care Financing Administration), Department of Health and Human Services, Medicare, Medicaid or any combination or variation of such words, abbreviations, symbols or emblems in a manner that conveys the impression that the advertised item or service is endorsed by such government agencies.